 State Farm

-With 16% of the market share, State Farm is the largest auto insurance company in the country.
-If you prefer to handle your insurance in person, rather than by phone or online, State Farm could be a good choice.
-The company has a nationwide network of agents who can help you with your insurance needs.
-Although State Farm does not offer as many optional coverage types or discounts as some other carriers on our list, there are still ways to personalize your coverage and save.
-You might choose to participate in State Farm’s Drive Safe & Save program, for example, which tracks your driving habits and rewards drivers with savings for safe practices behind the wheel.
+With 16 percent of the market share, State Farm is the largest auto insurance company in the country.
+If you prefer to handle your insurance in person rather than by phone or online, State Farm could be a good choice, as the company has a nationwide network of agents for personalized policy management.
+Although State Farm does not offer as many optional coverage types as some other carriers on our list, it may be a good option for drivers with a speeding ticket or at-fault accident on their record.
+The carrier won our 2023 Bankrate Award for best auto insurance company for high-risk drivers and offers numerous discounts.

 Learn more: State Farm Insurance review